 Clarence Gilyard Jr., who played tech-savvy Ranger Jimmy Trivette for the show’s first eight seasons, took one of the most unexpected career paths of any cast member.

+In 2006, Gilyard left Hollywood to become an associate professor in the Department of Theatre at the University of Nevada, Las Vegas.
 For 16 years, he trained the next generation of actors, bringing real-world experience from blockbusters like Die Hard and Top Gun into the classroom.

 He didn’t completely abandon performing.
 Gilyard reunited with his Walker co-star Sheree J. Wilson for a touring stage production of Driving Miss Daisy.
 The duo performed at venues including the University of New Mexico’s Popejoy Hall in 2016, delighting fans who wanted to see their chemistry in a dramatically different context.